UnitVectorY-Labs/YAMLtecture/docs/QUERY.md

 Queries are represented as YAML files and apply filters in the form of various operators that can take the source config file and reduce it down into the desired subset.

+## Node Query Operators

+Queries applied to nodes are used to select a subset of nodes based on the specified conditions.
+Links that have a source or target node that is not included in the query will not be included in the output.

+The fields that can be used in a node query are:

+- `type`
+- `id`
+- `parent`
+- `attribute.*`

 ### Operator: `equals`

 Filter matching only nodes where the specified field exactly matches the specified value.